 We're done for now.
 Fek, yes.

 The base is on the other side of this piddly little planet.
 It's not much, but at least it's a safe place to get something to eat, get some sleep, and forget about this stupid war for a few hours.
 The droids have never attacked our base.
 It would seem to be the most efficient way to wipe us out all at once.
 It's as if they want to drag this war out.

 # # #

-I make a run for the nearest gunship.
-Other vode emerge from behind whatever bits of shelter they were squatting behind all day.
-A number of us survived this day.
-Time for the "shoot-the-clones-in-the-back" run back to the larty.
+I remember watching the LAATs touch down and making a run for the nearest gunship.
+A good number of us had survived the battle.
+At that point, it was time for the "shoot-the-clones-in-the-back" run back to the larty.
 It's like a game between us and the tinnies.
 All we had left to do was not get shot between here and the gunship.
 We're extra vulnerable as we are boarding.

-I've reached the gunship, and a brother is reaching an arm out to pull me in.
-I recognize the markings on the helmet - it's Sky.
-He's one of the replacement guys that we picked up after the battle of - hell, I don't remember any more.
+I made it to the gunship.
+I was so close to being safe.
+One of my vode reached out to pull me in.
+Not many of the new guys bothered to mark their armor anymore, but I could tell all my vode apart by their armor anyway.
+Even the shinies.
+Maybe Sky couldn't be considered a shinie anymore with as many scuffs as he had on his armor now.
+But, he was one of the replacement guys that we picked up after the battle of - hell, I don't remember any more.
 I stopped getting to know the new guys after we lost Cooper.
 He died on Agamar.
 Having a close vod makes all the difference.
 Losing that vod changes everything.

-Sky was pulling me in as the larty lifted off.
 I was half in, balanced on the rail - the rest of me was holding on to Sky.
 If he let go, I would plummet back to the planet below.
 But, he had a good grip on me.
-Another second or two, and I'd be in the larty.
-I'd be squashed in a seat next to my vode, thinking about what they were serving for dinner.
-The next few seconds happened so fast.
+Another second or two, and I'd squashed in a seat next to my vode, idly thinking about what they were serving in the mess.